Journey

 Charlotte returned to BC for her final year of college playing eligibility.
 She and her teammates had another thrilling run to the national championship game in 2022.
 With a furious late-game comeback against Maryland, BC returned to the NCAA finals for the fifth consecutive year.
 There, BC fell to UNC by one goal, just short of a back-to-back championship.

-Charlotte repeated as the Tewaaraton winner (only the fifth woman to do so).
+Charlotte repeated as the Tewaaraton winner (only the sixth woman to do so).
 She finished her college playing career as the all-time NCAA leader in goals (358) and fourth all-time leader in points (433).

 Charlotte was honored to play on the USA women’s national lacrosse team that won gold at the World Lacrosse championships in July 2022.
 She led the team in goals (23) and was tied for second in points (28) during the tournament.

-Most recently, Charlotte was honored to play on Team 1, the first ever USA women’s national box lacrosse team.
+In 2024, Charlotte was honored to play on Team 1, the first ever USA women’s national box lacrosse team.
 The USA team won gold at the World Lacrosse women’s box championships in September 2024, beating Canada 10-7 in a thrilling final.
 Charlotte led the USA team in goals (25) and was third in points (31) during the tournament.

 On November 13, 2024, Charlotte was front and center when the Premier Lacrosse League announced the launch of the Women’s Lacrosse League (WLL).